orientechnologies/orientdb-docs/source/Configuration.md

 ##### distributed.asynchResponsesTimeout

-Maximum timeout in milliseconds to collect all the asynchronous responses from replication.
+Maximum timeout (in ms) to collect all the asynchronous responses from replication..

 ```
 Setting name...: distributed.asynchResponsesTimeout